 Ms. Hesed and her husband Peter, with their children, have loved living in the Shaw neighborhood and being members of St. Margaret of Scotland Parish for over 30 years.
 Before becoming principal, Ms. Hesed worked closely with St. Margaret’s RCIA team as they instructed non-Catholics in the tenets of the Catholic faith; she remains an active participant in the St. Vincent De Paul Society making bi-weekly deliveries of food to neighbors in need.

 When not at school, Ms. Hesed always enjoys just being at home with her family.
-Second to that she likes zoning away in front of the TV (she boasts having seen every Law and Order made) or reading a good book.
+Second to that she likes zoning away in front of the TV, Call the Midwife is a favorite, or reading a good book, especially a good mystery..
 Her favorite author is a toss-up between Ann Patchett and Barbara Kingsolver, which doesn’t deny how much she has enjoyed reading the Harry Potter and Eragon series.

 More than anything, Ms. Hesed is passionate about children being guided to grow closer to God, to think deeply, and to build and enjoy friendships – and to bring their families along on that sacred journey.